wely/DevCamp/HOL/dotnet/11-IoT/README.md

 1. Let's test the wireless network connection.
 Hit `CTRL+U` to compile and upload the sketch to your device.
 Confirm if you are asked to save the code in a local file.
 You can follow the upload process in the status window at the bottom.
 If the upload fails and you have multiple COM ports try selecting the other ports.

 1. If the connection to your network was established, the LED on your device will start blinking.
 It will completely turn off if the connection has failed.
-The COM monitor window will also display the connection attempts made by the device.
+The serial monitor window will also display the connection attempts made by the device.

     ![image](./media/arduino-connect%20to%20wifi-upload%20completed.png)